 Connecting any GRT EIS to the EX provides you with comprehensive engine monitoring, but you can start simpler with the Basic Engine Monitoring Option.
-This low-priced option includes the sensors to provide oil pressure, oil temperature, tachometer, hourmeter and flight timer, which wire directly to the Horizon EX.
+This low-priced option includes the sensors to provide oil pressure, oil temperature, tachometer, hourmeter and flight timer, which wire directly to the Sport EX.
 The engine data appears on split-screens, and the full graphical engine monitor pages.
 Later, when you choose to upgrade to an EIS, the sensors are also usable with the EIS, reducing the upgrade cost.

-Connect and EIS for Comprehensive Engine Monitoring
+Connect an EIS for Comprehensive Engine Monitoring

 Having produced the EIS engine monitor for over 20 years, we’ve accumulated a great deal of personal and customer engine monitoring experience.
 From this came such exclusive features as the exhaust gas temperature (EGT) time history.
 A simple graph of the last two minutes of all EGTs, our engine monitoring system makes it effortless to distinguish between engine problems affecting one cylinder, or the entire engine.
 This distinction could be essential when making decisions in response to engine problems, especially at critical times such as initial climb out.
 We find it so useful that we never takeoff without it displayed, and we recommend you don’t either.

 CHT time history also proves useful by making the trend obvious.
 This is especially useful in high-performance airplanes, such as RV’s, Lancairs, and all pushers, where engine cooling can require some pilot technique to manage.
 It leaves no doubt which way temperatures are headed.